finos/common-cloud-controls/docs/governance/roles.md

 ### Requirements

-- _Member_ of the project for at least 3 months.
+- Active _Member_ of the project for at least 3 months.
-- History of quality reviews and contributions within a particular space.
+- History of quality reviews and contributions within a specific scope.
 - Appointed by a SIG Lead or WG Lead.
-  - Appointer must create a PR to update the `CODEOWNERS` file.
+  - Appointer must create a PR to add appointee to the `CODEOWNERS` file for the appropriate scope.
-    - The PR must remain open for no less than seven (7) days.
+    - The PR must remain open for seven (7) days to gather feedback, or until all active approvers have responded, whichever is first.
-    - Any current approver may block the appointment.
+    - Any current approver may request changes or reject the appointment.
       - Objections may be made for any reason, with or without public explanation.
       - Objection appeals to the Steering Committee may be made by the nominator.
     - **Note:** Adjustments to an approver's scope must follow this same process.
-- Adhere to requirements from `Member`

 ### Responsibilities and Privileges

 - Provide thorough and practical reviews of contributions from other members.
 - Ensure contributions meet the project's conventions and quality standards.
 - May approve and merge PRs from other members, or block PRs with requests for changes.
-- Includes points from _Member_.
+- Adhere to the general responsibilities of a member.

 ## WG Lead